MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/javascript/npm/upgrade-packages.md

 ### Install latest

-Recreate lock file from scratch.
+Install the latest versions of all packages, by recreating the lock file from scratch.

+This is more aggresive than using the update steps above - you'll lose locks at all levels.

 Packages will still be limited by restrictions in `package.json` though, so this is relatively safe.

 1. Delete `package-lock.json`.
-2. Install dependencies.
+1. Install dependencies.
     ```sh
     $ npm install
     ```
-3. Commit the updated `package-lock.json` file.
+1. Commit the updated `package-lock.json` file.

-## Find outdated packages
+## Check for outdated packages

 From the [npm outdated](https://docs.npmjs.com/cli/outdated) command's docs.